kYangLi/vasprun/README.md

 ## Submit the Task
 After prepare the necessary file, just run `vasprun` in the calculation folder to submit the task.

-## Result Output
+## Calc.
+Result
-The Calcualtion result can be found in the folder `RESULT`.
+The calcualtion result can be found in the folder `RESULT`.

 ## Kill the Job
 ```bash